Ellipses are different from dashes, but they share enough to need some clarification.

 - (“They . . . want . . . to . . .”)

-Options for spacing an ellipsis in a completed sentence requiring an ending punctuation mark:
+Complete sentence requiring an ending punctuation mark:

-- space before and after each ellipsis, with a space before the ending mark
+- space before and after each ellipsis, with a space before the ending mark (AP)

 - (“They want to … eat an elephant … .”)